niugao/RecyclerListTreeView/README.md

 # RecyclerListTreeView

-The fastest android Tree View based on RecyclerView in the world!!
+`The fastest android Tree View based on RecyclerView in the world!!`

 I am special because:
-1) The data store is looking like a tree but in fact it is a list.
+*The data store is looking like a tree but in fact it is a list.
-2) Not changed any thing on RecyclerView.
+*Not changed any thing on RecyclerView.
-3) No recursion,only cycle，so no worry about stack overflow.
+*No recursion,only cycle，so no worry about stack overflow.
-4) User will not feel any different from origin Recycler using way.
+*User will not feel any different from origin Recycler using way.
-5) Less half amount of code to other`s implemetion.
+*Less half amount of code to other`s implemetion.

-＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝

 基于RecyclerView，自认为是当前最快的 Android tree view 的实现了！！